 If you are living in or planning to move to Thailand, learning how to transfer money from Australia safely, securely, and with minimal cost is high on many expats’ agendas.
-According to CEO Robbie Sampson of Orbit Remit, “Last year Aussies spent in excess of $5.8 million in unnecessary fees that they may have avoided by finding a more suitable transfer service.”
+According to CEO Robbie Sampson of Orbit Remit, “Last year Aussies spent in excess of US$5.8 million in unnecessary fees that they may have avoided by finding a more suitable transfer service.”

 The good news?
 There are alternatives to using traditional bank transfers, which often have high fees and take a healthy cut of the exchange rate.
 Online money transfer companies provide fast service, low transfer fees, and more attractive exchange rates.